tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 # Explore

-Since we just have one really interesting port to play with I focused on it.
+Since we just have one really interesting port to play with, I focused on it.
-Opening "port 80" in my browser showed a website boosting their "secure" "SFTP" Service.
+Opening "port 80" in my browser showed a website advertising their "secure" "SFTP" Service.

 ![sftp_website](onetwoseven-securesftp.png)

-First thing that stands out is that "admin" option in the menu.
+First thing that stands out is the "admin" option in the menu.
 But it's disabled and not clickable.

 ![website_menu](onetwoseven-menu.png)